SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/miro.md

 ## Installing the Miro App

-This section has instructions for installing the the Miro App for Sumo Logic and descriptions of each of the dashboards.
+This section has instructions for installing the Miro App for Sumo Logic and descriptions of each of the dashboards.

 Locate and install the app you need from the **App Catalog**.
 If you want to see a preview of the dashboards included with the app before installing, click **Preview Dashboards**.